 Who was Sultan Uljaytu?

-Genghis Khan's grandson Hülagü led a series of invasions by the Mongols into the Middle East in the 13th century, assuming the title ‘Il Khan’ (‘Lesser Khan').
-The name Ilkhanid refers to a branch of the Mongol dynasty.
-For a century after taking Baghdad in the 1250s, it ruled over Iraq, the Caucasus, parts of Asia Minor, and all of Iran.
+The commissioning certificate of this Qur’an traces Sultan Uljaytu’s ancestry back to Hülagü and Genghis Khan.
+Genghis Khan’s grandson Hülagü led a series of Mongol invasions into the Middle East in the 13th century, assuming the title ‘Il Khan’ (‘Lesser Khan’).
+For a century after taking Baghdad in the 1250s, the Ilkhanids ruled over Iraq, the Caucasus, parts of Asia Minor and all of Iran.
+Baghdad was a major centre of activity.
 The arts, especially lavish illumination of holy texts such as this, flourished during the period.
-Baghdad was a major centre of activity.

 What characterises this Qur'an?